Universal-Team/LeafEdit/README.md

 This Project has been made with [Universal-Core](https://github.com/Universal-Team/Universal-Core).

+## Citra User

+To use LeafEdit completely you need to get the Assets package from [here](https://github.com/Universal-Team/extras/raw/master/builds/LeafEdit/LeafEdit-Assets.7z) or from the resources/assets/ folder.
+Put the Files from the Assets Package or the resources/assets folder to `sdmc:/LeafEdit/Assets/` and you should be fine.

 ## Compilation

 To build LeafEdit from source, you need devkitARM installed along with libctru, 3ds-curl, 3ds-libjpeg-turbo and 3ds-libarchive.
 To get these you can run `pacman -S 3ds-dev --noconfirm`, then `pacman -S 3ds-curl --noconfirm`, `pacman -S 3ds-libjpeg-turbo` and lastly `pacman -S 3ds-libarchive --noconfirm`.
 Now that you have everything installed, you just need to run clone the repository and run `make`.